johampel/eval/README.md

     context.function(new Geomean());
     context.evaluate("geomean(4, 6, 7, 2, 3)");
 ```
-Note that when implementing `FunctionDefinition` you always have to compute with `Apcomplex`.
+Note that when implementing `FunctionDefinition` you always have to compute with `Apcomplex` internally.

 # Parsing